 You’ll discover that more than three decades of solid research support the use of SAM-e to help promote natural improvement in symptoms of osteoarthritis, depression and liver disease.

 ProSAMe This supplement is a wunderkind – it helps to stabilize moods, support healthy joints AND liver function.
 It’s an important part of my arsenal, but I refrain from taking it all the time, as I like to check in, unadulterated, to see how my natural emotional well being is doing.

-Note: I have an affiliate marketing arrangement with ProHealth, which means if you buy SAM-e from the above link, I will get a commission from them.
+Note: Like many things that can be purchased online, ProHealth offers an affiliate program of which I partake.
+This means if you buy SAM-e from the above link, they will compensate me.
 This does not at all affect the price you pay.
-If you don’t wish for me to get a commission, simply go to ProHealth, search for SAM-e and buy it there.
+If you don’t wish for me to benefit from your purchase, simply go to ProHealth, search for SAM-e and buy it there.

 Well, lots to digest with this post.
 If you have comments or questions, please submit them in the Comments section below.